Maruthi-Teja/hugo/content/posts/first.md

 What is Apache Kafka?
 Apache Kafka is an open-source streaming data platform originally developed by LinkedIn.
-As it expanded Kafka’s capabilities, LinkedIn donated it to Apache for further development.

 Kafka operates like a traditional pub-sub message queue, such as RabbitMQ, in that it enables you to publish and subscribe to streams of messages.
 But it differs from traditional message queues in 3 key ways: